toptensoftware/MiniME/README.md

 # MiniME - Open-source JavaScript Minifier

+**Sorry :( This Project is not longer under development or maintenance.
+The repo is kept here for posterity only. **

 MiniME is an open-source JavaScript minifier that runs on the .NET platform (Windows or Mono).

 If you don't know what a JavaScript minifier is, you probably don't need one but